cocomr/cocodoc/index.md

 ```

 * `resourcepaths`: allows to specify the path where to find the compoennt libraries and all the resources file passed to the attributes
+The path can be either absolute or relative; to improve code portability CoCo support the use of the environment variable `COCO_PREFIX_PATH`.
+All the path in `resourcepaths` will be concatenated with the path in the environment variable and will be used to retrieve all the resources needed by the applications.
+`COCO_FIND_RESOURCE` uses this path to retrieve the path passed in input.

 ```xml
 <resourcespaths>